prayujt/city.io/src/README.md

 Endpoints that require authorization are marked with an `*`
 </br>
-GET endpoints that do not require this additional header, but will only give read access without authorization are marked with `**`
+GET endpoints that do not require this additional header, but will only provide restricted information without authorization are marked with `**`

 <details>